zio/zio-http/README.md

 libraryDependencies += "io.d11" %% "zhttp-test" % "[version]" % Test
 ```

+**NOTE:** Currently ZIO Http is compatible with `ZIO 1.x` only.
+The library will migrate to `ZIO 2.x` as soon as a stable release is published.

 # Benchmarks

 These are some basic benchmarks of how ZIO Http performs wrt other main-stream libraries.